DrSmithFr/AweBashrc/plugins/AweGit/README.md

 Plugin content
 --------------
+Show git contribution for the current user.
+- `git_contrib` : Show git contribution for all user for repository
+- `git_contrib_since 2020-12-30` : Show git contribution for all user for repository since given date

 Adding a git history of branches to ease time tracking.
 - `git branch|checkout -h|--history` : Show git history of branches switch (compare with current time/date)